 Having tons of FPS while playing a competitive FPS game like COD can be amazing.
-Running, gunning, and sliding around the map require the game to be responsive and fluid.
-Now that Modern Warfare 2 is out, players want to optimize their settings to get the best performance out of the game.
-Because the better your performance, the better your chances of racking up those kills on the leaderboard.
+Running, gunning, and sliding around the map requires the game to be responsive and fluid.
+Now that Modern Warfare 2 is out, players want to have the best settings for Call of Duty Modern Warfare 2.

 Modern Warfare 2 System Requirements